kantarsifo/kantar-sifo-mobile-analytics-pod/Samples/Swift 5/TSMobileAnalyticsIntegration/Pods/TSMobileAnalytics/README.md

 * Categories is an array of strings.
 * Id is a string with the identifier of the current content.

-### Encoding
-All strings sent to the Sifo backend are encoded using utf-8.

 ## Implementation check